-After a severe brain injury, however, this process no longer functions properly.
-Because of the damage the brain sustained, it cannot tell whether the body is still in danger or not.
-It therefore releases a continuous flood of adrenaline and other hormones into the bloodstream.
+After a severe brain injury, however, the sympathetic response may stop functioning properly.
+Due to damage sustained during the injury, the brain cannot accurately determine if the body is still in danger.
+Therefore, the activity of the sympathetic nervous system increases, causing a continuous flood of adrenaline and other hormones to be released into the bloodstream without significant reason.

-- Respiratory rate over 40 breaths per minute
+- Rapid breathing rate (tachypnea), often over 40 breaths per minute

 - Profuse sweating (diaphoresis)

 - Downward pointed toes and backward arched spine and neck (abnormal posturing)